 This course is directed toward the development and application of the mathematics skills needed to solve problems related to business occupations.
 Topics include percentages, checking accounts and services, payroll, payroll taxes, cash and trade discounts, property and sales taxes, simple and compound interest, installment purchases, loan payment plans, and annuities.
-Instruction and assessments are delivered electronically with the support of a classroom teacher.
+Instruction and assessment are delivered electronically with the support of a classroom teacher.
 This course has a dual enrollment component that satisfies the math requirement for many MCC associate degree programs.

-Duration: 2 semesters Credit: 1 per semester Grade Level: 9,10,11,12
+Grade Level: 9,10,11,12